Shenyang Aircraft Corporation

-Shenyang Aircraft Corporation (SAC) or Shenyang Aerospace Corporation is a Chinese civilian and military aircraft manufacturer located in Shenyang, Liaoning, a subsidiary of the state-owned aircraft manufacturer AVIC.
-Founded in 1951 as the classified 112 Factory, it is the earliest aircraft manufacturer in the People's Republic of China.
-Many aircraft manufacturers in China such as Chengdu Aircraft Industry Group or Guizhou Aircraft Industry Co. were founded with help from Shenyang.
-The company mainly focuses on designing and manufacturing civilian and military aircraft, as well as their related components including jet engines.
-It is also involved in the development of UAVs and drones.
+Shenyang Aircraft Corporation (SAC) is a Chinese aircraft manufacturer in Shenyang, Liaoning and a subsidiary of AVIC.
+Founded in 1951 as the classified 112 Factory, it is the oldest aircraft manufacturer in the People's Republic of China.
+The company mainly focuses on designing and manufacturing civilian and military aircraft and related components including jet engines, as well as UAVs such as SYAC UAV.